MayKoder/Space-Partitioning/docs/index.md

 **_TODO 4: Fill the code for CreateBuildingEntity() method:_**

 Now let's move to the file that manages entities, we already have a CreateUnitEntity() and CreateBuildingEntity() methods, but they are almost empty.
-To work with this trees we need to add pointers to the entities to the tree and it's nodes, but don't worry, the trees will handle almost all the work for you.
+To work with these trees we need to add pointers to the entities to the tree and its nodes, but don't worry, the trees will handle almost all the work for you.

-_Use quadTree.AddEntityToNode() to add an entity by position._
+_Use quadTree.AddEntityToNode() to add an entity by it's position._

-Make sure that two buildings can't spawn in the same tile, just use the "FindLowestNodeInPoint()" method to find the lowest node, and then iterate all the data elements of that node and compare their position with the input of CreateBuildingEntity().
+Make sure that two buildings can't spawn in the same tile, just use the "FindLowestNodeInPoint()" method to find the lowest node, and then iterates all the data elements of that node and compare their position with the input of CreateBuildingEntity().

-If any of those points is the same as yours (it's an isometric context, so you have to convert the check inside the **if** to App->map->WorldToMap(pos.x + App->map->data.tile_width / 2, pos.y) and the same with the the item you are checking agains (*it).position) then you can just return nullptr out of the function because you are trying to spawn a unit in the same place as an already existing one.
+If any of those points is the same as yours (it's an isometric context, so you have to convert the check inside the **if** to App->map->WorldToMap(pos.x + App->map->data.tile_width / 2, pos.y) and the same with the the item you are checking against (*it).position) then you can just return nullptr out of the function because you are trying to spawn a unit in the same place as an already existing one.

 **_TODO 5: Fill the code for CreateUnitEntity() method:_**